 The Illinois High School Association (IHSA) prohibits participants in an athletic activity sponsored or sanctioned by IHSA from ingesting or otherwise using any performance enhancing substance on its banned substance list, without a written prescription and medical documentation provided by a licensed physician who evaluated the student-athlete for a legitimate medical condition.
 IHSA administers a performance-enhancing substance testing program.
-Under this program, student athletes are subject to random drug testing for the presence in their bodies of performance-enhancing substance list.
+Under this program, student athletes are subject to random drug testing for the presence in their bodies of performance-enhancing substances on the IHSA's banned substance list.
 In addition to being penalized by IHSA, a student may be disciplined according to Board policy 7:190, Student Behavior.